Resin Bound Knowledge Base

 Dig out – A trade term used to describe a full installation in which the existing surface is removed and a new sub-base and base are installed.

-Discolouration – A problem caused by using a non-UV stable resin system.
-UV stable products (such as StarScape ULTRA) use an aliphatic isocyanate whilst lower quality, non-UV stable systems use an aromatic isocyanate.
+Discolouration – A problem caused by using a non-UV resistant resin system.
+UV resistant products (such as StarScape ULTRA) use an aliphatic isocyanate whilst lower quality, non-UV resistant systems use an aromatic isocyanate.

 DOT – A sub-base material named after the Department of Transport (DOT) specification for granular sub-base materials.
 Also referred to as DTp or MOT (Ministry of Transport).